SiddharthMalhotra/sPCA/spca-spark/README.md

 Input Format
 =====================================
-sPCA accepts the input matrix in the Hadoop [SequenceFile](http://hadoop.apache.org/docs/r2.6.0/api/org/apache/hadoop/io/SequenceFile.html) format.
-However,sPCA provides an auxiliary class to convert two other formats in to the SequenceFile format.
+sPCA-spark accepts the input matrix in the Hadoop [SequenceFile](http://hadoop.apache.org/docs/r2.6.0/api/org/apache/hadoop/io/SequenceFile.html) format.
+However, sPCA-spark provides an auxiliary class to convert two other formats in to the SequenceFile format.
 The two formats are:
 - `Dense Matrix Format:` We refer to this format as `DENSE`.
 DENSE stores one line for each row and the values in each row are separated by white spaces.
 The input can be one file or a directory with multiple files.
 - `Coordinate List Format:` We refer to this format as `COO`.
 COO stores a list of (row, column, value) tuples.
 The indices are sorted by row index then column index.
 The input can be one file or a directory with multiple files.